 Thereby inducing left ventricular systolic and diastolic dysfunction even in the absence of coronary artery disease (CAD) or structured heart disease.

-Hyperglycemia and insulin resistance impaired cardiac function by cross-links in collagen molecules due to glycation end products leading to increased fibrosis and myocardial stiffness.
+Hyperglycemia and insulin resistance impair cardiac function by cross-links in collagen molecules due to glycation end products leading to increased fibrosis and myocardial stiffness.

 Diabetes mellitus significantly increases the risk of recurrent hospitalizations for heart failure and the duration of hospital stay in patients with heart failure, and it is associated with significantly higher mortality compared with those without diabetes.